JhoaoAle/WikipediaGraphClassification/README.md

 python src/20_transform.py
 ```

-Output: <code>data/20_clean/articles.parquet</code>
+**Output:** <code>data/20_clean/articles.parquet</code>

+> At this point, the dataset contains the title of the article, the cleaned content, the articles to which it links, the amount of sections and the categories to which it belongs.
+The dataset weighs around 240 MB

 #### Step 3: Generate embeddings vector

-Generate a column of embedding vectors for the Wikitext markup from the cleaned data and export the result into a .parquet.
+Generate a set of columns from the embedding vectors for the Wikitext markup from the transformed data and export the result into a .parquet.

+In this stage, the text column <code>cleaned_article_body</code> is tokenized.
+After this, the embedding associated values are generated accordingly, resulting in the addition of 768 columns associated with the dimension of the embedding vector for each text.

+The resulting DataFrame is exported into a .parquet file

 ``` python
 python src/30_embed.py
 ```

+**Output:** <code>data/30_embedded/articles.parquet</code>

+> At this point, do note this dataset is considered ready for cleaning.
+This raw dataset weighs around 1 GB

+#### Step 4:

 #### Execution Summary